• Skip to primary navigation

 • Add sparkling lemonade - Top off shot glasses with sparkling lemonade.
 Serve and enjoy.

-1 ounce sparkling lemonade
+1 oz sparkling lemonade

 Notes